 Visiting Mayan ruins is without a doubt one of the top things to do in Mexico.
 A great thing about traveling to Merida is that you can easily reach many of the most epic ruins on a day trip.

 Without a doubt, the most famous Mayan city of all is Chichen Itza.
 One of the New Seven Wonders of the World, this is an incredible place to visit.
 Looking up at the massive pyramid known as El Castillo is an awe-inspiring experience, to say the least.

 Being such a popular destination, it’s very easy to sign up for a tour to Chichen Itza.
 It’s a bit far from Merida (about an hour and a half), but it’s definitely worth the journey!

-Another solid option is an Airbnb Experience with a local guy who is a certified tour guide in history and archaeology.
-His tours run from 6AM-3PM and are highly rated.
+Another solid option is a tour with a local guy who is a certified tour guide in history and archaeology.
+His tours are highly rated and recommended.
 Click here to check it out.